 CHEN 3210 - Chemical Engineering Heat Transfer

-Examines conservation and transfer of thermal energy.
-Focuses on conduction and convection of heat in the context of chemical processes, with a special focus on heat exchangers.
-Also studies thermal radiation.
+Examines conservation and transfer of mass and thermal energy.
+Focuses on conduction and convection of heat in the context of chemical processes and heat exchangers.
+Addresses radiation.
+Also studies mass transfer rate processes, including diffusion, microscopic material balances, and correlations for mass transfer coefficients.